 The School is one of the largest sections of the University.
-There are 35 full-time academic staff, about 32 language assistants and part-time teachers, and 7 support staff.
-In total at any one time there are approximately 1000 students taking courses in the School, about 600 of them studying for the BA in Modern Languages.
+There are 48 full-time research-active staff, about 55 teaching fellows and part-time language specialists, and 10 support staff.
+In total at any one time there are approximately 1000 undergraduate students taking courses in the School, about 600 of them studying for the BA in Modern Languages and Cultures.

 The School is located in Elvet Riverside, a group of modern university buildings situated on the bank of the River Wear between the ancient Elvet Bridge and the new Kingsgate footbridge, and within easy walking distance of the Colleges, the Cathedral and the Market Place.
 All lectures, classes and tutorials take place in Elvet Riverside, which also houses language laboratories, computer classrooms and a large study area.
 There are satellite and video facilities for viewing and recording television programmes in all the major languages taught in the School.

-The University's English Language Centre, which has computer, video and audio resources to support the Modern Languages courses, as well as facilities for learning other languages, is housed in the same building, and Modern Languages students have privileged access to all its facilities.
+The University's Centre for Foreign Language Study, which has computer, video and audio resources to support the Modern Languages courses, as well as facilities for learning other languages, is housed in the same building, and students of Modern Languages and Cultures have privileged access to all its facilities.